 Kelmscott is an equal opportunities employer.
 To view our Equal Opportunity Policy (.doc) and Prevention of Illegal Working document, click on the links above.

-Ofsted have recently inspected the school.
-Whilst we are unable to divulge the outcome, we were pleased that the inspection team were able to witness two very typically exciting and inspiring days at Kelmscott.
+Ofsted has recently inspected the school and graded us as a good school.
+We are pleased that the inspection team were able to witness two very typically exciting and inspiring days here.

-Our vision of teaching and learning at Kelmscott School is to ensure it provides the best possible opportunity for pupils of all abilities and backgrounds to reach their fullest potential.
+Vision: Our vision of teaching and learning at Kelmscott School is to ensure it provides the best possible opportunity for students of all abilities and backgrounds to reach their fullest potential.